nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 You can also install the SDK manually by [downloading the latest version](https://s3-us-west-1.amazonaws.com/branchhost/Branch-Android-SDK.zip){:target="_blank"} or [cloning our open-source GitHub repo](https://github.com/BranchMetrics/branch-android-sdk){:target="_blank"}.

-This requires minimum Android SDK level 14.
+The Branch 2+ SDK version requires minimum Android SDK level 14.
 If you want to support minimum SDK level 9 please consider using [version 1.14.5](https://github.com/BranchMetrics/android-branch-deep-linking/releases/tag/1.14.5)
 {% endprotip %}

 {% endif %}